discord-gophers/goapi-gen/README.md

     $ref: ./some_spec.yaml#/components/schemas/Type

-We assume that you have already generated the boilerplate code for `./some_spec.yaml` using `oapi-codegen`, and you have a package which contains the generated code, let's call it `github.com/deepmap/some-package`.
-You need to tell `oapi-codegen` that `some_spec.yaml` corresponds to this package, and you would do it by specifying this command line argument:
+We assume that you have already generated the boilerplate code for `./some_spec.yaml` using `goapi-gen`, and you have a package which contains the generated code, let's call it `github.com/discord-gophers/some-package`.
+You need to tell `goapi-gen` that `some_spec.yaml` corresponds to this package, and you would do it by specifying this command line argument:

-    -import-mapping=./some_spec.yaml:github.com/deepmap/some-package
+    -import-mapping=./some_spec.yaml:github.com/discord-gophers/some-package

-This tells us that in order to resolve references generated from `some_spec.yaml` we need to import `github.com/deepmap/some-package`.
+This tells us that in order to resolve references generated from `some_spec.yaml` we need to import `github.com/discord-gophers/some-package`.
 You may specify multiple mappings by comma separating them in the form `key1:value1,key2:value2`.

 ## What's missing or incomplete